Black River and Western Railroad: Recent history

 In 2014, BRRHT announced that it was looking to reinstate service along the dormant Ringoes-Lambertville section now called the Alexauken Division.
 In May 2017, the first two and a half miles was re-introduced to passenger service.
-The in-service track currently reaches Bowne Station, just over 4 miles north of Lambertville.
-Bowne Station includes a picnic grove co-constructed with Woodsedge Farm and the railroad.
-Special picnic and farm trains are scheduled year for this new portion of the line, along with an evening departure from Ringoes every Saturday and Sunday that special events do not operate.
+The in-service track reached Bowne Station, just over 4 miles north of Lambertville.
+Bowne Station included a picnic grove co-constructed with Woodsedge Farm and the railroad.
+Special picnic and farm trains were scheduled year for this new portion of the line, along with an evening departure from Ringoes every Saturday and Sunday that special events did not operate.
+Sadly, in 2021, the remains of Hurricane Ida caused disastrous flooding that washed out portions of the restored trackage.
+In addition, an entre section of embankment was destroyed near Lambertville.